Erin's Composting Journey: How She Went From Zero To Hero In Days

 Image of erin compost

-• Image 1: Erin Compost is standing in a field of compost, smiling and holding a shovel.
-Image of Erin Compost standing in a field of compost
+- Image 1: Erin Compost is standing in a field of compost, smiling and holding a shovel.

-• Image 2: Erin Compost is giving a presentation to a group of people about composting.
-Image of Erin Compost giving a presentation about composting
+- Image 2: Erin Compost is giving a presentation to a group of people about composting.

-• Image 3: Erin Compost is inspecting a pile of compost.
-Image of Erin Compost inspecting a pile of compost
+- Image 3: Erin Compost is inspecting a pile of compost.

-• Image 4: Erin Compost is harvesting food scraps from a kitchen.
-Image of Erin Compost harvesting food scraps from a kitchen
+- Image 4: Erin Compost is harvesting food scraps from a kitchen.

-• Image 5: Erin Compost is teaching a child about composting.
-Image of Erin Compost teaching a child about composting
+- Image 5: Erin Compost is teaching a child about composting.

-• Image 6: Erin Compost is writing in a notebook about composting.
-Image of Erin Compost writing in a notebook about composting
+- Image 6: Erin Compost is writing in a notebook about composting.

-• Image 7: Erin Compost is smiling and holding a bag of compost.
-Image of Erin Compost smiling and holding a bag of compost
+- Image 7: Erin Compost is smiling and holding a bag of compost.

-• Image 8: Erin Compost is planting seeds in a compost-enriched garden.
-Image of Erin Compost planting seeds in a compost-enriched garden
+- Image 8: Erin Compost is planting seeds in a compost-enriched garden.

-• Image 9: Erin Compost is harvesting vegetables from a compost-enriched garden.
-Image of Erin Compost harvesting vegetables from a compost-enriched garden
+- Image 9: Erin Compost is harvesting vegetables from a compost-enriched garden.

 Post a Comment for "Erin's Composting Journey: How She Went From Zero To Hero In Days"